 In 2003 I was also successful in becoming a member of the British Association of Counselling and Psychotherapy (BACP).
 This enabled me to become established in private practice.
 During the period from 2003 to 2008 I completed an MA in Solution Focused Brief Therapy at Birmingham University, followed by an Infant Observation, awarded by West Midlands Institute of Psychotherapy (WMIP).
 I then gained accreditation status with BACP.
 Between 2003 and 2014 I also worked in the NHS.

 In October 2015 I was successful in passing the training in Jungian Analytical Psychotherapy and becoming a member of the UK Council for Psychotherapy.
 During 2016/17 I became a member of the British Psychoanalytical Council (BPC) and I was successful in completing the Transitions Course: Adolescence into Adulthood (Working with 18-25 year olds) at the Society of Analytical Psychology.
-July 2019 I was successful in passing a Diploma in supervision.
+July 2019 I was successful in passing a Diploma in supervision and being registered as a member of the British Association of Psychoanalytic & Psychodynamic Supervision.

 I currently work full-time in private practice and I am an associate counsellor/psychotherapist to the Professional Footballers Association (PFA) in partnership with the Sporting Chance Clinic.